 A well-designed ASHP system in an energy-efficient dwelling will cost less to run than an oil, LPG or direct electric (eg. storage heater) system, and potentially mains gas.
-Approximate running costs per kWh, and to heat a 3 bed house in Scotland for one year, might be as follows:
+Approximate comparative running costs per kWh as at January 2019 were as follows:

 *Price for radiator use only, not peak tariff backup or hot water heating